Shoulder Arthritis - Dr. Kevin Kruse

 Types of Shoulder Arthritis

-There are several types of shoulder arthritis, with the following two being the most common:
+There are several types of arthritis in the shoulder, with the following being the most common:

 Osteoarthritis